Harvest broccoli when the heads are green and firm and before the florets have begun to open.

 - To know when broccoli is ready to pick, run your finger over the green central flower head, if it feels tight you can delay picking, but once the buds start to loosen start the harvest.
 Broccoli florets can be cut 1 to 2 weeks before they mature.

-A few days after the main stem is cut, the plant will begin to form smaller heads on side sprouts.
+- A few days after the main stem is cut, the plant will begin to form smaller heads on side sprouts.
 These will be your second harvest.
 The secondary sprouts will be smaller than the central bud, but very edible and tasty.

-Store broccoli in a cold and moist place, 32°-40°F/ 0°-4°C and 95 percent relative humidity.
+- Store broccoli in a cold and moist place, 32°-40°F/ 0°-4°C and 95 percent relative humidity.
 Cold and moist storage is a challenge.
 Refrigerators provide the cold, but they also dry the air.